 This is a really easy Pressure Cooker lasagna casserole recipe our whole family loves.
 Cheesy Instant Pot lasagna but in a casserole which makes it much easier to eat!
-If you love quick dinner ideas that are cheap and family friendly, this is it!!
+If you love quick dinner ideas that are cheap and family friendly, this lazy lasagna is it!!
 Ninja Foodi recipe instructions too.

 If you love using your Instant Pot and the taste of lasagna, this pressure cooker lasagna casserole is something you will love.
 It’s super cheesy, easier to eat than traditional lasagna, only takes 10 minutes, and has the same great taste you love!
 We have a lot of easy Instant Pot recipes here on The Typical Mom and this one is on the top of the list for pasta dishes!
-Special thanks goes out to Barilla and Galbani for sponsoring this post so we could share our feel good meal with you! (originally published 11/17)
+Special thanks goes out to Barilla and Galbani for sponsoring this post so we could share our feel good meal with you! (originally published 11/17, affiliate links present)

 We love lasagna but it is a little messy when you have little ones so I thought I’d make a pressure cooker lasagna casserole!